heremaps/naksha/docs/AUTH.md

             "readFeatures": [
                 // one or more Attribute-Map's (atleast one should match) {
-                    // zero or more access Attributes (all attributes should match) "id": "my-unique-feature-id",
+                    // zero or more access Attributes (all should match) "id": "my-unique-feature-id",
                     "storageId": "id-with-wild-card-*",
-                    "tags": [  // one or more values (all values should match) "my-unique-tag",
+                    "tags": [  // one or more values (all should match) "my-unique-tag",
                         "some-common-tag-with-wild-card-*"
                     ]